SFDO-Tooling/CumulusCI/docs/unpackaged.rst

 ..

     Example: A portion of metadata from the Nonprofit Success Pack (NPSP) is stored in a subdirectory under ``unpackaged/post``, meaning it's deployed after the application metadata.
 This metadata updates a Compact Layout on the ``Account`` object, and references packaged metadata from the application as well as from other managed packages.
-To complete these tasks, this metadata requires the use of namespace tokens to represent the ``npsp`` namespace, letting CumulusCI automatically adapt the metadata to deploy into managed and unmanaged contexts.
+To deploy this as a managed context, this metadata requires the use of namespace tokens to represent the ``npsp`` namespace, letting CumulusCI automatically adapt the metadata to deploy into managed and unmanaged contexts.

 .. code-block:: xml